triplea-game/triplea/README.md

 ============

 Maps are hosted in: http://github.com/triplea-maps
-For issues global to all maps, please refer to the map adminstrative project: http://github.com/triplea-maps/Project
+For issues global to all maps, please refer to the map adminstration project: http://github.com/triplea-maps/Project

 Build system